syncfusion-content/maui-docs/MAUI/Avatar-view/Content-type.md

 ## Avatar Types

-The `SfAvatarView` control allows you to display the view in three different ways:
+The `SfAvatarView` control allows you to display the view in five different ways:

+* `Default` - Displays the default image when initializing without any other source such as image and group.

 * `Initials` - Displays the initial in the view.